bitmapdata/MSTranslateVendor/README.md

 Software License Agreement (BSD License)

-Copyright (c) 2013 Minseok Shim.
+Copyright (c) 2013 Shim Minseok.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: